yorgomoubayed/comparative-genomics/ReadME.md

 #### 7.2.
 Create table for cumulative frequency

 ### 8. Mummer
+MUMmer is a system for rapidly aligning large DNA sequences to one another.
+It can align:

+*Whole genomes to other genomes
+*Large genome assemblies to one another
+*Partial (draft) genomes sequences to one another

-Align chosen genome against one close and one distant genome
+**Task: ** Align chosen genome against one close and one distant genome

 ### 9. Core & Pan-genome